(Disclosure: Some of the links below may be affiliate links)

 In 2022, we want to reach an average savings rate of 55%.
 In 2021, our goal was 50%, so I wanted to bump up this goal slightly.
 55% is rather ambitious.
 However, I feel like it is doable.
 Our limit is likely around 60%, given the taxes and fixed expenses we are paying.

 Finally, we will keep our goals to optimize three bills in 2022.
 And by optimizing, I mean paying less for something (or stopping paying for something).
 In 2021, we reduced our car insurance, canceled one internet domain and one digital subscription.
-In 2022, we are going to optimize our health insurance bills.
+In 2022, we will optimize our health insurance bills.
 But aside from this, I have no idea about the other two bills.

 I did not want many goals for the blog.
 I want to do less on the blog in 2021.
 I do not have enough time anymore to spend on many improvements.
 So, in 2022, I will spend time writing new content, keeping the quality of existing articles high, and working on a single goal.